 Firstly, I should point out that stress is a natural reaction.
-Dating back to the prehistoric times, our bodies have dealt with problems with a “fight or fight response” response.
+Dating back to prehistoric times, our bodies have dealt with problems with a “fight or flight response”.
 In response to perceived threats, we release two important stress hormones, adrenaline and cortisol.
 These act together to increase blood pressure and heart rate.
 Blood is diverted from unnecessary functions like your gut to muscle tissue and glucose is pulled into the bloodstream.
-Now this is perfect when you have an enraged rhinoceros at your heels but not so much for the daily office grind.
+Now, this is perfect when you have an enraged rhinoceros at your heels but not so much for the daily office grind.
 Long term chronic activation of stress pathways can lead to a smorgasbord of health problems.

 As glucose is extracted from body cells to divert to muscle cells, powerful hunger signals make us crave more sugar.
-Junk food vendors and fast food chains have made a killing on this boom of carbohydrate consumption and as our lives become more and more stressful, theyre revenue streams are safe.
+Junk food vendors and fast food chains have made a killing on this boom of carbohydrate consumption as our lives become more and more stressful.
 The effects of unwanted cortisol can wreak havoc on your metabolism, making you hungry at the wrong times leading to fat gain.
-So the next time you miss your next weekly slimming world weight in, you can partially blame that new audit deadline at work.
+So the next time you miss your weekly slimming world weigh-in, you can partially blame that new audit deadline at work.

 Long term stress causes a physical reduction in the size of your pre-frontal cortex, the part of the brain responsible for social interaction and concentration .
-Recent evidence shows that increased stress levels lead to depression and higher risk of mental illness down the line, such as Alzheimer’s and dementia [3, 4].
+Recent evidence shows that increased stress levels lead to depression and a higher risk of mental illness down the line, such as Alzheimer’s and dementia .

 Chronic stress levels have been shown to do significant damage to your DNA, decreasing telomere length.
 This is a leading factor in cellular ageing .

-Stress has shown to be a leading cause of performance problems such as erectile dysfunction in men.
+Stress has been shown to be a leading cause of performance problems such as erectile dysfunction in men.
 This is likely due in part to the testosterone lowering effects of cortisol.
-Meaning stress can wreck havoc not only on your own health, but also your relationships.
+Meaning stress can wreak havoc not only on your own health but also on your relationships.

-At times when stress can’t be avoided, medication can be a sensible option.
+At times when stress can’t be avoided, medication can be a sensible option to help ED.
 To find out more about the different treatments available check out my article: Comparison of ED Treatments.